Yasmin (actress)

-Yasmin (born 1935), also spelled as Yasmeen, is a Pakistani actress known for her work in Pakistani cinema.

-Her career spanned over two decades during which she appeared as a leading lady as well as supporting roles in the films of Golden Age of Pakistani cinema.
-She retired from acting after her marriage with Shaukat Hussain Rizvi.
+Yasmin (1 May 1936 – 1 July 2026), also spelled as Yasmeen, was a Pakistani actress known for her work in Pakistani cinema.
+Yasmin was noted for being a perfect fit for tragic roles during her acting career.
+Her career spanned over two decades during which she appeared as a leading lady as well as played supporting roles in the films of Golden Age of Pakistani cinema.